HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

 We conduct the challenging instance-level activity detection on HICO-DET~\cite{hicodet} and AVA~\cite{ava} which needs to locate active humans/objects and classify activities simultaneously, to show the enhancing effect of HAKE.
 State-of-the-arts are chosen to compare and cooperate with HAKE.

 {\bf HICO-DET.} Results are shown in Tab.~\ref{fig:exp-enhancing}.
 On HICO-DET~\cite{hicodet}, HAKE significantly boosts previous instance-level methods especially on the Rare sets, bringing \textbf{9.74} mAP improvement upon TIN~\cite{interactiveness} and strongly proving the efficacy of learned primitive information.
+Notice that even upon the methods with much stronger backbone and object detection like VCL~\cite{vcl} and QPIC~\cite{qpic}, the relative improvements are still considerable (both over 10\%).
 Moreover, GT-HAKE (the upper bound of HAKE with \textbf{perfect} primitive detection) outperforms the state-of-the-art significantly, indicating the \textit{potential} of our logical reasoning.
 Besides, on the image-level activity recognition benchmark HICO~\cite{hico}), we achieve higher than \textbf{50} mAP on 206 image-level HOIs (\textbf{206/600}).

 {\bf AVA.} Meanwhile, on the AVA~\cite{ava} validation set, HAKE also brings significant improvements over previous methods.
 It boosts the detection performance of a considerable number of activities, especially the 20 most \textbf{rare} activities.